Mitchellpkt/python-isthmuslib/README.rst

 .. image:: ./readme_images/corr.png

-We can visualize seasonal decomposition analyses with a single line, wrapping `statsmodel.tsa` logic with styled plots.
+We can visualize seasonal decomposition analyses with a single line, wrapping :code:`statsmodel.tsa` logic with styled plots.

 .. code-block:: python